hypergeek-dev/The-Woke-Implementation-Association/README.md

+# The Leafblowers

+## Introduction

 The leafblowers is a NGO organization that works to prevent the results of deforestation and as a result improves the climate.
 It does this through reforestation projects all over the world.
-This side offers insight in the program and ways to support.
+This side offers insight in the program and ways to support.<br><br>

-User stories
+## User stories<br>
-#### First Time Visitor Goals<br>
+### First Time Visitor Goals<br>
 As a first-time visitor, I want to learn about the mission and purpose of The Leafblowers organization.
 As a first-time visitor, I want to understand the impact of deforestation and the importance of reforestation projects.
-As a first-time visitor, I want to know how I can support The Leafblowers' efforts in preventing deforestation and promoting reforestation.<br<br>
+As a first-time visitor, I want to know how I can support The Leafblowers' efforts in preventing deforestation and promoting reforestation.<br<br><br>
-#### Returning Visitor Goals <br>
+### Returning Visitor Goals <br>
 As a returning visitor, I want to learn about the progress and updates on ongoing reforestation projects.
 As a returning visitor, I want to know about any new initiatives or events organized by The Leafblowers.
-As a returning visitor, I want to donate or volunteer to support The Leafblowers' efforts.<br<br>
+As a returning visitor, I want to donate or volunteer to support The Leafblowers' efforts.<br<br><br>
-#### Frequent User Goals
+### Frequent User Goals
 As a frequent user, I want to stay up-to-date on the latest news and updates on The Leafblowers' reforestation projects.
 As a frequent user, I want to track my donations or volunteer hours and see the impact of my contribution.
-As a frequent user, I want to connect with other members and volunteers of The Leafblowers and exchange ideas and information.
+As a frequent user, I want to connect with other members and volunteers of The Leafblowers and exchange ideas and information.<br><br>

--   ### Design
+## Design<br>

-    -   #### Colour Scheme
+### Colour Scheme
 ![Color Scheme](assets/images/colorscheme.png)

     -   #### Typography